IgnacioBellomo/pagination-api/README.md

     ]

 ## Request apps using query parameters
-  All of these fields are optional, except for by.
-If any are excluded, the default option will be assumed.
+  All of these fields are optional, except for `by`.
+If any but `by` are excluded, the default option will be assumed.

 ## by (required for all parameter searches)